adt-dherman/DoomFire.kt/README.md

 # DoomFire.kt
-An app that demonstrates the "Doom Fire renderer" using Kotlin+TornadoFX
+An application that demonstrates the "Doom Fire effect" using Kotlin+TornadoFX

 Inspired by Fabien's blog post: https://fabiensanglard.net/doom_fire_psx/

 ![Doom Fire GIF](assets/doomfire.gif)
-_The actual app runs much faster than this.
+_The actual program runs much faster than this.
 I just don't know how to gif._

-Ideally, you should just be able to run this using gradle:
+Ideally, after cloning, you should just be able to navigate into the root folder and run the application using gradle:

 ```shell
 $ ./gradlew run